mjcr023c/blog/README.md

-# blog
-Blog personal realizado en Ruby on Rails
+My Blog in Ruby on Rails